COVID-19 FAQs for Staff | January 18, 2021

 What happens if my absence is due to lack of daycare?

-Until July 18th continue to use sick or vacation and if necessary Corona Virus Earnings.
-Effective July 19th if you cannot work due to the absence of daycare, normal sick and vacation leave policy will apply.
+If you cannot work due to the absence of daycare, normal sick and vacation leave policy will apply.
 If you expect this situation will continue for an extended period of time please contact your Human Resources partner to begin the interactive process to discuss possible work arrangements.
 Barring undue hardship, arrangements may include working from home, reassignment, different schedule, etc. If a reasonable arrangement is not feasible, the college may permit you to take a leave of absence and use their accrued and unused paid time off during the absence.

 I am a bi-weekly employee on a modified work schedule, how do I report my time?